-The Authority operates the Leader / Cabinet system and the borough comprises 17 wards, each served by 3 councillors, giving 51 members in total.
+The Council operates the Leader / Cabinet system and the borough comprises 17 wards, each served by 3 councillors, giving 51 members in total.
 The current political balance is 50 Labour and 1 Independent.

-Authority Structure
+Council Structure

-The Council provides services itself, but also through joint ventures and wholly owned companies.
+The Council provides services itself, but also through joint ventures and owned companies.
 The Council has a 50/50 share in a joint venture with Agilysis Ltd, Elevate East London LLP, which provides ICT, Revenues and Benefits, Procurement and Accounts Payable services for the Council.
-The Council has a wholly owned subsidiary, Barking and Dagenham Reside Ltd, which is responsible for the letting, management and maintenance of 477 new homes within the borough.
-It also owns Barking and Dagenham Reside Abbey Roding LLP, which provides 144 homes within the borough.
+The Council has a set of subsidiaries.
+Further information can be found at Note 26 - Related Parties.